 The investigation began after law enforcement received two reports from girls that previously worked for Davenport’s D&D Horse Stables.
 The probable cause affidavit states a 15-year old female said when she worked at the farm he made comments that made her uncomfortable and that he touched her inappropriately.
 The girl also said the defendant made her stick her hands on top of his pants and rub his penis.

 Davenport denied the allegations and told authorities “if anything inappropriate happened it would have been an accident and was in professional manner [sic]”, according to court documents.

 The teen told another girl that worked at the barn about the alleged abuse.
 Court documents state the friend, also 15-years old, experienced similar incidents.
-She told authorities Davenport put his finger into a hole of her jeans near her hip.
+She told authorities Davenport put his finger into a hole in her jeans near her hip.
 While his finger was inside the hole he moved it, touching her skin.
-He allegedly told the girl, “just let it happen.”
+He allegedly told the girl, “just let it happen”.

 The teen told him to stop and tried to get out of a chair, but Davenport allegedly knocked her down with his stomach.
 He put his finger into the hole of the girl’s jeans again.
 She was able to take off when he moved to the side of the chair.

 When questioned by authorities, Davenport stated he might have put his finger in the hole of the teen’s jeans, but he couldn’t remember for sure.